 Are you baking a cake?
 Teaching your kid to fly a toy airplane?
 Planning to do a DIY with your child?
 Encourage them to read the instructions.
 These small things might sound insignificant to you, but it will get them used to reading and encourage them to finish reading something even if it seems boring.

 A unique way you can get kids excited about reading is to write short stories for them.
 It might be extra work for you, but it will all be worth it.
 If you can't do it every day, then do it on birthdays or special occasions.
 Something special from you will get them to cherish stories for the rest of their lives.

 Allow them to choose

 Many bookstores offer online delivery services, which is very useful during the pandemic.
-Many Chicago stores are also involved in this.
+Many Southeast Wisconsin stores are also involved in this.
 Take your kids to their websites and let them choose what they want to read themselves.

 Enroll them in a reading program

 Enrolling your child in a reading program will help develop their reading abilities and polish their skills, as well as introduce them to some great books.
 If you are a bit strapped on time, let experts help you develop your kid's reading habit.

 Mrs. Myers’ Reading Room offers engaging and effective reading programs for kids.
 Click here to enroll your child in our free trial classes.